 16. Bear Republic Brewing Company

 Our journey continues south into California’s wine country, to the small town of Cloverdale, CA. In this region, breweries are often overshadowed by wineries, but Bear Republic Brewing Company has managed to make a name for themselves.
 Opened in 1995, they are currently ranked as the 42nd largest craft brewery in the nation, and their beer is among the most highly regarded in the country.
 The Racer 5 IPA has become their signature beer, winning numerous gold medals at the Great American Beer Festival.
 They’ve also recently opened a brewpub on Roberts Lake in Rohnert Park, with nice lakeside patio seating.

 Location: Santa Rosa, CA

-Just 15 miles south in the city of Santa Rosa, Russian River Brewing Company was founded in 1997, and they focus on super hoppy and Belgian-inspired brews.
+Just 30 minutes south in the city of Santa Rosa, Russian River Brewing Company was founded in 1997, and they focus on super hoppy and Belgian-inspired brews.
 Brewmaster Vinnie Cilurzo was the company’s first employee. and is still with the brewery today.
 Vinnie won Brewmaster of the Year twice at the Great American Beer Festival and the World Beer Cup, and Russian River continues to stay ahead of the curve.
 Their most popular beer would have to be the coveted Pliny The Elder Double IPA.
 First brewed in 1999, it was one of the first commercially brewed Double IPAs in America, and has won countless awards.

 18. Anchor Brewing Company